Garbifin takes over 25,000 ordinary shares of Banca Sistema | MarketScreener

-(Alliance News) - Banca Sistema Spa announced Wednesday that Garbifin Srl, a company linked to the CEO, Gianluca Garbi, has purchased 25,000 ordinary shares in the bank.
+(Alliance News) - Banca Sistema Spa reported Thursday that Garbifin Srl, a company linked to the CEO, Gianluca Garbi, purchased 25,000 ordinary shares in the bank.

 The shares were taken over at an average price of EUR1.55 per share for a total value of EUR38,750.

-Banca Sistema's stock closed Wednesday down 0.1 percent at EUR1.52 per share.
+Banca Sistema's stock closed Thursday in the green by 0.4 percent at EUR1.53 per share.

 Comments and questions to redazione@alliancenews.com